TheArturthur/CoppermindScraper/Cosmere/Bavadin.md

 ## Appearance and Personality

 ### Appearance
 Bavadin has a habit of taking on multiple forms and appearances.
 She has several male and female personas, and ones that are neither; she will often present herself as different people to the same culture; although she is usually referred to with feminine pronouns, gender, as well as race and other qualities, are fluid where she is concerned.
 Bavadin seems fond of changing her appearance, and she does so daily.
-Even her original species is unclear; she is not a dragon, but it's unknown whether she's human or [[Sho Del\|Sho Del]].
+Even her original species is unclear beyond being a member of one of the races on Yolen (human, [[Sho Del\|Sho Del]], or [[Dragon (cosmere)\|dragon]]).
 In artwork, she is sometimes depicted as a feminine figure with long, vividly red hair; it is unclear, however, if this is an accurate depiction of her, let alone her "true" appearance, if she even has one.

 ### Personality
 >“*Trell demands that her servants prove themselves.
 Against adversity.
 Against society.
 Against the roles we take.
 And when there are several who fit the same slot in life … well, only the strongest can survive and be rewarded.*”
-\-Dumad[16]
+\-Dumad[15]

 Bavadin is a strong believer in strength through struggle; to her, only those who can overcome great adversity can be truly worthy, while those who cannot keep up do not deserve to survive in her world.
 She admires tenacity and individualism, and appreciates people who are bold and willing to do whatever it takes to achieve their goals.
 She does not care for those who try to fake their drive and passion, however, preferring those truly dedicated to their causes rather than those who try to appease her.
 While she typically acts through her avatars, she will occasionally talk directly with those who truly impress her.
 In person, she is haughty and self-assured, goading her opponents into acting against her and wanting them to present strong opposition; at the same time, she does not like being denied her goals.
 She is, however, strategic; she knows when to withdraw and regroup, and has back-up plans in case of failure.